KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/field-physics-glyph-charts.md

 **Source:** *Field Physics: The Architecture of Resonance*
 **Volume:** XI — *The Field Glyph Codex*
-**Function:** Consolidated chart extract for canonical lookup and cross-document reference
+**Function:** Canonical glyph registry for lookup and cross-document reference

-> This file gathers the chart material of the Field Glyph Codex into a compact reference form.
-> It preserves the canonical registry of Field Physics glyphs without replacing the originating chapter.
+> This file presents the canonical registry of Field Physics glyphs without replacing the originating chapter.

 ---

 ## 1. Foundational Dynamics

-These four glyphs represent the core principles governing the behavior of the field.
+These four glyphs represent the core principles structuring the behavior of the field.

 | Glyph | Name                   | Core Function                                          |
 | :---- | :--------------------- | :----------------------------------------------------- |